-In this vein, I was excited to hear that Cathay Dragon and Cathay Pacific will adopt Gogo’s new 2Ku satellite-based broadband inflight connectivity, which promises a faster and higher-quality service.
+In this vein, I was excited to hear that Cathay Pacific will adopt Gogo’s new 2Ku satellite-based broadband inflight connectivity, which promises a faster and higher-quality service.
 Having somewhat grudgingly accepted and welcomed inflight connectivity, I now want speed, streaming, the whole shebang, everything and more.

 Contact [email protected] to share your thoughts on Wi-Fi in the sky

 In the past month:

 Flights taken: 13